War in Ukraine: How do people drum up courage? | DW | 15.03.2022

 "Lots of times people report feeling fearful in a situation, but they are fearful of what would happen if their action isn't successful — they are fearful of what would happen if they didn't save a baby, for example."

 That is part of what makes us human, Pury says.
-"I think everybody has the ability to be courageous if it's something they find worthwhile," Pury says.
+"I think everybody has the ability to be courageous if it's something they find worthwhile," she punctuates.

 But being courageous is not limited to wartime or protesting authoritarian regimes.
 As humans, we witness and ourselves perform little acts of courage on a daily basis.